gdhy9064/Unity-ML-Agents-for-python-API-without-X-server/README.md

 # Unity ML-Agents for python mlagents API without X server
 ## Background
-&ensp;&ensp;As we know, the environments of Unity ML-Agents are always along with GUI, which is hardly to run in the servers which are without X server when we don't have root access.
+&ensp;&ensp;As we know, the environments of Unity ML-Agents are always along with GUI, which are hardly to run in the servers without X server when we don't have root access.
 Here I find a way to run ML-Agents with two tools, [Proot](https://proot-me.github.io/) and Xvfb.

 ## Environment
 - A server without X server and root access, mine is one which provides Jupyter Lab only.